Application Regulations

 Section 17.18.070.D requires payment of Road Impact Mitigation Fees before a commercial cannabis permit may be issued.

-After submitting an application, applicants may coordinate with the Public Works Department to determine the number of new trips generated by the proposed site and pay the required fees.
+Applicants may coordinate with the Public Works Department to determine the number of new trips generated by the proposed site and pay the required fees.

 Building Code Compliance, Site Inspections, and Agency Review

 Section 17.18.070.A.2 requires an applicant to provide evidence of a site inspection conducted by an enforcement official resulting in a finding that the premises and parcel satisfactorily comply with Chapter 17.18.
-Section 17.18.090.H further requires that the commercial cannabis premises be in full compliance with building, safety, sanitation, labor, and technical codes relevant to building, plumbing, electrical, mechanical, grading, or other required permits.

 No cultivation permit will be issued until all structures identified in the cultivation plan are suitable for their proposed use and all required permits have been finalized.